 The surname Mallart was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Mallart research.
 Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallart History in all our PDF Extended History products and printed products wherever possible.

 Mallart Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Mallart include Milward, Milwood and others.

 Early Notables of the Mallart family (pre 1700)